 Submissions should solve a clinical problem; feature a novel and practical solution; include a description of potential intellectual property and how it could be protected; and show market potential.

 The narrative may not exceed ten (10) pages (double-spaced, 12 point font) in total.
+See the "how to apply" section below for details on the narrative and other required application components.

 NCIIA declares no rights to intellectual property.
 Team members will have the rights to all intellectual property, subject to the rules of their home institutions, unless assigned to others in exchange for support, sponsorship, or funding.
 Participants will be expected to have taken appropriate steps to protect the intellectual property disclosed in submissions.